deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt2-second-year.md

 "Awful."
 Byron said, as if agreeing.
 He chose the word extremely carefully—the thought really did leave him full of awe.

-If a lone and ignorant human could do something so momentous *accidentally*…
+If a lone and ignorant human could do something so momentous *accidentally*...

 Byron's mental filing system had, for most of his life, included a folder he thought of as '*moon laser*' projects—ideas that were simultaneously both *technically* possible—as in, the math checked out and there was no real obstacle to his making it happen—but obviously absurd.
 He COULD have afforded to establish a permanent manned installation on the moon equipped with a giant laser.

-Sure, the idea had been to use it for laser propulsion of interstellar probes equipped with solar sails, rather than some idiot James Bond villain thing like blowing up the New York Stock Exchange, but…why?
-It wasn't like they'd come back, and when probes like New Horizons and Voyager had done just fine with old-fashioned reaction mass and gravity boosts…
+Sure, the idea had been to use it for laser propulsion of interstellar probes equipped with solar sails, rather than some idiot James Bond villain thing like blowing up the New York Stock Exchange, but...why?
+It wasn't like they'd come back, and when probes like New Horizons and Voyager had done just fine with old-fashioned reaction mass and gravity boosts...

 Nobody needed a laser on the moon.
-What they needed was…civil engineering projects, small-business investments, energy or…hell, maybe just a cooler fridge, a smarter phone and a carbon-neutral car.
+What they needed was...civil engineering projects, small-business investments, energy or...hell, maybe just a cooler fridge, a smarter phone and a carbon-neutral car.
 They needed an ethical mogul, a world-class multibillionaire who used his money responsibly and for the betterment of the common man.

 Moses knew that he was not that man.
 He just did a very convincing impression of that man.